 Canon M100 versus Canon M3

 The Canon EOS M100 and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in August 2017 and February 2015.
 Both the M100 and the M3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Canon M3.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).